dhanraj-12/Fix_My_area/Readme.md

 - 🤖 Gemini Vision describes and categorizes the issue using AI
 - 🌐 Reverse geocoding identifies the zone/area
 - 🧑‍💼 Admins are auto-assigned based on category and zone
-- 🗃️ Issues are stored in MongoDB, images in Firebase/GCP Storage
+- 🗃️ Issues are stored in MongoDB, images in AWS s3
 - 👨‍💼 Admins can view and update issue status

 ---